-19. Collection
+19. COLLECTION

 - IPP 1.
 Lawful Only collect personal information for a lawful purpose, which is directly related to the agency's activities and necessary for that purpose. - IPP 2.
-Direct Only collect personal information directly from the person concerned, unless they have authorised collection from someone else, or if the person is under the age of 16 and the information has been provided by a parent or quardian. - IPP 3.
+Direct Only collect personal information directly from the person concerned, unless it is unreasonable or impractical to do so. - IPP 3.
 Open Inform the person as to why you are collecting personal information, what you will do with it and who else might see it.
-Tell the person how they can view and correct their personal information, if the information is required by law or voluntary, and any consequences that may apply if they decide not to provide their information. - IPP 4.
-Relevant Ensure that the personal information is relevant, accurate, complete, up-to-date and not excessive and that the collection does not unreasonably intrude into the personal affairs of the individual.
+Tell the person how they can view and correct their personal information, and any consequences that may apply if they decide not to provide their information to you. - IPP 4.
+Relevant Ensure that the personal information is relevant, accurate, up-to-date and not excessive and that the collection does not unreasonably intrude into the personal affairs of the individual.

-20. Storage
+20. STORAGE

 IPP 5.
 Secure - Store personal information securely, keep it no longer than necessary and dispose of it appropriately.
-It should also be protected from unauthorised access, use, modification or disclosure.
+It should also be protected from unauthorised access, use or disclosure.